 - SOSTE Finnish Federation for Social Affairs and Health

-Social Insurance Institution of Finland, housing, right to a minimum income, social assistance, social reform, social security, social security benefits, social services, social welfare finance, social workers, universal basic income, welfare policy
+Social Insurance Institution of Finland, housing, right to a minimum income, social reform, social security, social security benefits, social services, social welfare finance, social workers, universal basic income, welfare policy

 The sociobarometer is a wide-ranging survey charting expert opinion on the welfare of Finnish citizens and the present state of welfare services in Finland.
 Collection rounds were planned to have been conducted less frequently after the 2015 sociobarometer, but the Social Insurance Institution of Finland (Kela) made the initiative that the barometer charts, for three subsequent years, the effect of the 2017 reform where responsibility for granting basic social assistance was transferred to Kela from municipal social welfare offices.
 Because of this, between the more extensive biennial sociobarometers, these special sociobarometer surveys are conducted, of which the 2016 sociobarometer is the first.
 The respondents were managers of municipal health and social service offices, select staff at Kela who were relevant for the survey in terms of social assistance, and social workers in social assistance and adult social work.
 The study was funded by the Social Insurance Institution of Finland (Kela) and Finland's Slot Machine Association (RAY).